-- 1. In Idle mode, press and hold the 📭 key.
+1. In Idle mode, press and hold the $\overline{1 } \overline{5}$ key.

-- Follow the voice mail prompts to the voice mail main menu, then select option 4 to set up your personal Voice Mail options, such as:
+- 2. Follow the voice mail prompts to the voice mail main menu to set up your personal Voice Mail options, such as:

 - Turn Notification On/Off

 - Change Administration Options

 - For Greeting or Recorded Name

 - Change Notification Options